 Recommended referral of Proposal 11-101 to the appropriate committee as determined by the Conference Chairman.
-FDA is requested to prepare and provide MSC data from wastewater treatment plant sampling to the committee.
-FDA is further requested to involve the submitter in this proposal in analyzing that data.
+To include FDA prepare and provide to the committee data collected using MSC in wastewater treatment plant and to work with the submitter in this proposal in analyzing that data.

-Action by 2011 General Assembly Action by FDA February 26, 2012 Adopted recommendation of 2011 Task Force I on Proposal 11-101.
+Action by 2011 General Assembly Adopted recommendation of 2011 Task Force I on Proposal 11-101.